-As the site is located within the identified settlement limits of South Woodchester, the principle of new housing in this location is acceptable subject to meeting the criteria of Policy HC1 (small scale housing needs within defined settlements) and all other material considerations.
+In respect of the proposed dwellings, the site is located within the identified settlement limits of South Woodchester.
+As such the principle of new housing in this location is acceptable subject to meeting the criteria of Policy HC1 (small scale housing needs within defined settlements) and all other material considerations.